HR-CMGT/Javascript-Machine-Learning/README.md

 The workshop will use Javascript to learn the following concepts:

-- Loading TensorflowJS and a Model to classify an image
+- Part 1 - Loading TensorflowJS and a Model to classify an image
-- Loading BrainJS to predict a football match outcome
+- Part 2 - Loading BrainJS to predict a football match outcome
-- Understanding the K-Nearest-Neighbour algorithm
+- Part 3 - Understanding the K-Nearest-Neighbour algorithm

-## Part 1 - Using a pre-trained model
+## Workshop Part 1 - Using a pre-trained model

 In this tutorial we will load an image recognition library, and a pre-trained model to classify an image: